aliceminotto/lab_journal/lab_journal_december.md

   > [...]the stochastic approach regards the time evolution as a kind of random-walk process which is governed by a single dif- ferential-difference equation (the “master equation”.[...]the stochastic master equation is often mathematically intractable. [...]

 * TO DO: when c replies my email, rewrite the code w/ classes to make it more efficient!!!

+* looked at **_namedtuple()_**, still i think classes would be better here

+#####14/12/2015

+* rewriting the model with classes so increase performance and readibility, need to add population dynamics and jumps too (in this order)

+#####15/12/2015

+* going on w/ yesterday job

+#####16/12/2015

+* still working on the code.
+Main problem now: the code is working, but for some magic, even if given a (<code>)random.seed()(/<code>) in the main file, before calling any other function in other modules, the results of the simulation are not always the same (??????????????????????????????????????????????????).
+  Worse, they are the same in the previous code i wrote, and i kept all the function in the modules almost the same (except to have the need t use classes this time).
+Anyway on the plus side, the original code seems to work fine, so we can still use that one.